daapconsulting/storm-tech-test-netcore/README.md

 | run unit tests | `dotnet test Todo.Tests` |
 | run | `dotnet run --project Todo` |

-If you run the tests, you should see that one fails.
-This is deliberate.

 ## The Webapp

 The app allows a user to create multiple todo-lists.
 Each list has a number of items.
 Each item has an importance and a person responsable for completion.